Las Médulas

 Las Médulas (/es/) is a historic gold-mining site near the town of Ponferrada in the comarca of El Bierzo (province of León, Castile and León, Spain).
 It was the most important gold mine, as well as the largest open-pit gold mine, in the entire Roman Empire.
 Las Médulas Cultural Landscape is listed by UNESCO as a World Heritage Site.
 Advanced aerial surveys conducted in 2014 using LIDAR have confirmed the wide extent of the Roman-era works.

-The spectacular landscape of Las Médulas resulted from the ruina montium (wrecking of the mountains), a Roman mining technique described by Pliny the Elder in 77 AD.
+The spectacular landscape of Las Médulas resulted from ruina montium (wrecking of the mountains), a Roman mining technique described by Pliny the Elder in 77 AD.
 The technique employed was a type of hydraulic mining which involved undermining a mountain with large quantities of water.
 The water was supplied by interbasin transfer.
 At least seven long aqueducts tapped the streams of the La Cabrera district (where the rainfall in the mountains is relatively high) at a range of altitudes.
 The same aqueducts were used to wash the extensive alluvial gold deposits.

 What became the Roman province of Hispania Tarraconensis was conquered in 25 BC by the emperor Augustus.
 Before the Roman conquest, the indigenous inhabitants obtained gold from alluvial deposits.
 Large-scale production did not begin until the second half of the 1st century AD.

 Mining technique

-Pliny the Elder, who was a procurator in the region in 74 AD, described in his Naturalis Historia a technique of hydraulic mining that may be based on direct observation at Las Médulas:Gold in our part of the world...is obtained in three ways: in the detritus of rivers, ....
+Pliny the Elder, who was a procurator in the region in 74 AD, described in his Naturalis Historia a technique of hydraulic mining that may be based on direct observation at Las Médulas:Gold in our part of the world...is obtained in three ways: in the detritus of rivers, ...
 Another method is by sinking shafts; or it is sought for in the fallen débris of mountains [aut in ruina montium quaeritur].